AhmedQeshta/-i18next-lang-nextjs-project/README.md

 ### Language Switcher

-The `LanguageSwitcher` component automatically detects the current locale and provides buttons to switch languages:
+The `LanguageSwitcher` component automatically detects the current locale and provides buttons to switch between all supported languages:

 ```typescript
 import LanguageSwitcher from '../components/LanguageSwitcher';